uchicago-dsi/rafi-poultry/pipeline/README.md

-# Rafi Poultry Pipeline README.md file
+# RAFI-USA Poultry Pipeline README.md file

-This is the pipeline for this project and a description of the files within it.
+This README contains information on the structure of the pipeline for the project and a description of the files and folder structure necessary to run it.

 # List of Files